Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 OAB | Cascade e-ion |

 What is Energy?
 What is the Quality of Energy?
 The latent ability to carry out an objective.
-Energy has at least two characteristics associated with it, (a) the amount (of Energy in SI units of Joules, J) and (b) the quality of energy, a more relative measure inferred by calculating the loss of potential following an energy-use process (units of Joules per Kelvin. per mol/m3, i.e., J/K.molar density).
-Units: Electricity (more correctly, Electric Energy) is priced by the KWhr of energy use, whereas Gas Energy (Fuel Energy) is priced by the number of Therms generated during use.
-Note that 1kJ (KiloJoule) = 0.9485 BTU=0.0002778 kWhr (kilowatt hour).
+Energy has at least two characteristics associated with it: (a) the amount (of Energy in SI units of Joules, J) and (b) the quality of energy, a more relative measure inferred by calculating the loss of potential following an energy-use process (units of Joules per Kelvin per mol/m3, i.e., J/K.molar density).
+Units: Electricity (more correctly, Electric Energy) is priced by the kWh of energy used, whereas Gas Energy (Fuel Energy) is priced by the number of Therms generated during use.
+Note that 1 kJ (Kilojoule) = 0.9485 BTU = 0.0002778 kWhr (kilowatt-hour).
 One Million BTU (MBTU) = 10.002 Therm [US].
 And 10 Therm [U.S.] = 293.0 kilowatt hour.
 More.…..

 How much CO2 do humans produce when breathing?
-The average human exhales about 2-3 pounds of carbon dioxide (human activity averages at about 100 Watts or 0.36 BTU/hr)) on an average day (about 15- 20 lbs a week).
-The exact quantity depends on the activity level (higher activity, more CO2 exhaled).
-The amount of carbon a human breathes out is almost equal to the amount of carbon a human takes in (from food) minus the amount of carbon that contributes to the person’s body mass.
+The average human exhales about 2-3 pounds of carbon dioxide (human activity averages at about 100 Watts or 0.36 BTU/h). on an average day (about 15- 20 lbs a week).
+The exact quantity depends on activity level (higher activity means more CO2 exhaled).
+The amount of carbon a human breathes out is almost equal to the amount of carbon a human takes in (from food) minus the amount of carbon that is part of the person’s body mass.
 Thus, the amount of CO2 humans exhale is roughly balanced by the amount absorbed by plants and other photosynthesis-type reactions.
-However, note that the human population is approximately 7.5 Billion people.
-Thus preserving forests and using renewable sources for energy, and not using combustion as an energy source during use is essential.
+However, note that the human population is approximately 7.5 billion people.
+Thus, preserving forests, using renewable energy sources, and avoiding combustion during use are essential.
 What is the greenhouse effect?

 Is Momentum Conserved?
 Why?
-This has to do with Noether’s Theorem.
-(Noether’s Theorem – Wikipedia ), Noether’s Theorem is a statement from mathematics with several critical physics applications.
-It says that if the equations of some system obey symmetry, then some conserved quantity is associated with that symmetry.
+This relates to Noether’s Theorem described above.
+(Noether’s Theorem – Wikipedia) Noether’s Theorem is a mathematical statement with several critical applications in physics.
+It says that if the equations of some system obey symmetry (continuous symmetry), then some conserved quantity is associated with that symmetry.
 The fact that the laws of physics are the same at any point in space implies that some conserved quantity is associated with this spatial symmetry.
 It turns out mathematically that this conserved quantity corresponds to what we already defined as “momentum.”
-The fact that the laws of physics do not change over time implies that some conserved quantity is associated with this temporal symmetry.
+The fact that the laws of physics do not change over time (at least in our local universe) implies that some conserved quantity is associated with this temporal symmetry.
 It turns out mathematically that this conserved quantity corresponds to what we already defined as “energy.”
 The fact that the laws of physics are the same in every direction in space implies that some conserved quantity is associated with this directional symmetry.
 It turns out mathematically that this conserved quantity corresponds to what we already defined as “angular momentum.”
 So by Noether’s Theorem, the quantity we call angular momentum must be conserved in any universe where the laws of physics are “isotropic” or direction-independent.

 Why Use Electric Energy?
 It is the Genesis of SmartPower Devices and provides a platform for non-toxic energy conversion to valuable objectives.
 Electric heating devices do not produce Methane or CO2 during use unless specifically intended for a process.